 The net OXPHOS-capacity is calculated by subtracting L from P (Figure 2).
-The net $P \gg / O_2$ equals $P \gg / (P-L)$, wherein the dissipative LEAK component in the OXPHOSstate may be overestimated.
-This can be avoided by measuring LEAK-respiration in a state when the protonmotive force is adjusted to its slightly lower value in the OXPHOS-state by titration of an ET-inhibitor (Divakaruni and Brand 2011).
-Any turnoverdependent components of proton leak and slip, however, are underestimated under these conditions (Garlid et al 1993).
-In general, it is inappropriate to use the term ATP production or ATP turnover for the difference of O2 flux measured in the OXPHOS- and LEAK-states.
-P-L is the upper limit of OXPHOS-capacity that is freely available for ATP production (corrected for LEAK-respiration) and is fully coupled to phosphorvlation with maximum а mechanistic stoichiometry (Figure 2).
+The net equals $P \gg / (P - L)$, wherein $P \gg /O_2$ the dissipative LEAK component in the OXPHOSstate may be overestimated.
+This can be avoided by measuring LEAK-respiration in a state when the protonmotive force is adjusted to its slightly lower value in the OXPHOS-state by titration of an ET-inhibitor [30].
+Any turnover-dependent components of proton leak and slip, however, are underestimated under these conditions [45].
+In general, it is inappropriate to use the term ATP production or ATP turnover for the difference of O2 flux measured in the